widgetti/ipyvuetify/docs/template_usage.rst

 --------------

 When building larger UI's it may be convenient to write composite widgets using the Vue template syntax.
-Lets start with a basic example:
+Let's start with a basic example:

 .. jupyter-execute::